Why exercising is important, especially if you have a desk job

-The golden employee who does invest a little time exercising - runs to works, or catches an hour of gym, but is otherwise found binge-watching The Bachelor marathons on the couch.
+The golden employee who does invest a little time exercising - runs to works, or catches an hour of the gym, but is otherwise found binge-watching The Bachelor marathons on the couch.

 What can be done if a great majority of one’s waking hours plastered to a screen?

-You like to Move it Move it?
+You like to Move it?

-Dr. Genevieve Healy, a research fellow at the University of Queensland, Australia offered her insight on the subject, and added that even the slightest changes in your work routine can be impactful.
+Dr. Genevieve Healy, a research fellow at the University of Queensland, Australia offered her insight on the subject and added that even the slightest changes in your work routine can be impactful.
 Standing up for a minute between rigorous work, to stretch, could help lower health risks.
 As it is such a menial course of action your boss will not interfere either.
 “It is likely that regular breaks in prolonged sitting time could be readily incorporated into the working environment without any detrimental impact on productivity,'' she explained.